 The Board may deny whistleblower protection for disclosures of information which might otherwise qualify as a protected disclosure under section 2302(b)(8) if the disclosure is protected by another subsection of section 2302(b) (e.g. (b)(9)).
-The two most frequent categories of disclosures for which the Board has excluded protection are disclosures made in the equal employment opportunity (EEO) complaint process or the grievance process.
+The two most frequent categories of disclosures for which the Board has excluded protection are disclosures made in the EEO complaint process or the grievance process.